 In the left navigation bar click Reports > Payroll Wage & Tax Report.

-If you need to make any changes to your state or federal tax information, go to the left navigation menu and click Settings.
+If you need to make any changes to your state or federal tax information, open the top right menu by clicking your business name, then click on Business settings.
 Under the Payroll heading select Tax Profile.

 Federal Unemployment Tax is an employer tax payable to the IRS.
 It is mandated by the Federal Unemployment Tax Act and is often referred to as FUTA.
 Federal Unemployment Tax is reported on IRS Form 940: Employer's Annual Federal Unemployment (FUTA) Tax Return.